John R. Hamilton (architect)

-John R. Hamilton was a nineteenth-century English and American architect, active between 1840 and 1870.
+John Robert Hamilton (c.
+1823 – 21 September 1874) was a nineteenth-century Scottish-American architect, active between 1840 and 1870.

-Hamilton had a significant practice in his native England before moving to North America in 1850.
+Hamilton was born in Scotland, and had a significant practice in England before moving to North America in 1850.
 Between 1852 and 1859, in Cincinnati, Ohio, Hamilton's business thrived, with a long list of private homes, churches, and several major public buildings.
 He then moved to New York City, can be found in the American south as a traveling graphic journalist during and after the Civil War, and was again practicing architecture from New York in 1870.

+He died in 1874 in New York.

 Life

 England

 Hamilton first appears in 1841 as a new partner of Samuel Daukes (1811-1880).
 Daukes was established in practice in Gloucester and Cheltenham, designing for the rapidly developing railways.
 Among other commissions for mansions and churches, Daukes and Hamilton designed the main building of Royal Agricultural College near Cirencester, in Victorian Tudor style.
 Construction began in 1845.